Georgia State Route 47: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Bannered route

-State Route 47 Connector (SR 47 Conn.) is a 0.1 mi connector route located completely within the central part of Wilkes County in the east-central part of the U.S. state of Georgia.
+State Route 47 Connector (SR 47 Conn.) is a 0.11 mi connector route located completely within the central part of Wilkes County in the east-central part of the U.S. state of Georgia.
 Its entire length is just southeast of Washington.
 It is known as Thomson Road for its entire length.

 It begins at an intersection with US 78/SR 10/SR 17 (Thomson Road), where the roadway continues as Denard Road.
 The highway travels to the northeast to meet its northern terminus, an intersection with US 378/SR 47 (Lincolnton Road).